mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 It's extensively used in Exodus and elsewhere to describe the Israelites camping in the wilderness.
 [^26]

-A likely reason for these link is to foreshadow what'ss to come for God's people.
+A likely reason for these link is to foreshadow what's to come for God's people.
 We might also be expected to compare Isaac's "exodus" with Israel's.
 How do different leaders of the nations respond to the strength of God's chosen line and what are their fates?